wsieroci/wsieroci.github.io/_posts/2015-12-28-problem-of-eric-elliott.markdown

 > I settled on an interesting idea: a factory function that helps you produce factory functions that you can inherit from and compose together.
 I called the composable factories “stamps,” and the library, “Stampit.” (...) or simply cloning objects by copying properties from a source object to a new object (e.g. `Object.assign()`, `$.extend()`, `_.extend()`, etc…).

-Ton of JS developers refer to his ideas to implement such approach in their own programming journeys.
+A bunch of JS developers refer to his ideas to implement such approach in their own programming journeys.

 However, there is one small problem: